History

 History majors love a good story and are hungry for facts that offer context.
 They will often be the most curious people you’ll meet, sustaining interest for both the smallest details of and the biggest questions about what humans have done in the world.

-Recent history majors have written capstone projects on eugenics in Mexico, Vietnamese romantic literature, voodoo narratives in New Orleans, the legal history of rape in medieval England, and/or whatever others you like.
+Recent history majors have written capstone projects on eugenics in Mexico, Vietnamese romantic literature, voodoo narratives in New Orleans, the legal history of rape in medieval England, and French rap music.
 You can see some of their work at the Earlham Historical Journal.

 Next steps